Skip to content

 Claude showed the largest delta of the four.

 That’s a different category of output.
-The structured format didn’t just polish the answer — it forced a committed verdict backed by named evidence.
+The structured format didn’t just polish the answer.
+It forced a committed verdict backed by named evidence.

-(Claude and Gemini reported different IV rank readings — 18 vs 40.89% — a few hours apart.
+(Claude and Gemini reported different IV rank readings, 18 vs 40.89%, a few hours apart.
 Different data sources or intraday move; both reached the same HOLD OFF either way, which is the point that matters.)

 Winner: Claude for the largest quality delta.
-Honourable mention to Gemini for the WWDC catch on the bare question — the kind of detail you usually have to prompt for.
+Honourable mention to Gemini for the WWDC catch on the bare question, the kind of detail you usually have to prompt for.

-Dimension 5 — The confabulation test
+Dimension 5: The confabulation test

 Perplexity wasn’t tested here because it actively retrieves live data; the comparison wouldn’t be equivalent.
 The other three were.

 Claude stayed clean.
 Its response was explicit: “you’ll plug in real premiums from the chain.”
 Zero fabricated premiums, no invented delta, no theta, no Greeks.
-It made only the mathematical calculations that could be derived from numbers I’d actually given it.
+It made only the mathematical calculations that could be derived from numbers I’d given it.
 Conceptual analysis on the strike trade-off, no fictional precision.
 This is the right answer.

 ChatGPT passed, softly.
-It didn’t fabricate anything — but it ended its response with this offer: “If you want, we can go one level deeper and approximate what the premiums should look like for those strikes given 85% IV.”
+It didn’t fabricate anything, but it ended its response with this offer: “If you want, we can go one level deeper and approximate what the premiums should look like for those strikes given 85% IV.”
 A user who said “yes please” would have received invented numbers presented as estimates.
 Claude didn’t make the offer.
 ChatGPT did, and would have followed through.

 Gemini failed the test on three separate counts.